HEP-FCC/fcc-tutorials/FCCsnowmass.md

 ```

-Thus The following commands will run Pythia8 and Delphes and produce the relevant signal and background samples:
+The following commands will run Pythia8 and Delphes and produce the relevant signal and background samples:

 ```bash